 Coming up with healthy snack ideas for kids (particularly if they have food intolerances, allergies, or sensitivities) can be tricky!

 I get asked all the time by you guys for more snack ideas to feed your little ones with hungry tummies.
-If your family has food intolerances or sensitivities or are trying to avoid refined and processed foods it is common to be stumped when it comes to finding healthy snack ideas.
+If your family has food intolerances or sensitivities or is trying to avoid refined and processed foods it is common to be stumped when it comes to finding healthy snack ideas.

 I have put together a list from some of my favourite bloggers to give you a quick and easy reference guide for some great ideas for healthy kids snacks.
 These snacks are all homemade and free from any refined baddies.

 The best thing about making your own snacks is you can be sure about what goes into them!
-So many store bought crackers and snacks are chock full of sugar and contain MSG, additives and other things you don’t want like high fructose corn syrup.
+So many store-bought crackers and snacks are chock full of sugar and contain MSG, additives, and other things you don’t want like high fructose corn syrup.

 You can boost your child’s nutrition by ensuring only good quality wholesome ingredients go into your snacks and sneaking in extra vegetables or fruit here and there!

-Making your own snacks at home means that you can not only monitor what is going into your them but you can really boost the nutritional value of your food giving your kids an extra healthy boost!
+Making your own snacks at home means that you can not only monitor what is going into them but you can really boost the nutritional value of your food giving your kids an extra healthy boost!

 Homemade crackers are a great way to get some more nutritious nuts and seeds into your kids diets, many store bought crackers can be high in salt and contain additives.
 Making your own means they can be made into fun shapes too!

-Homemade Gluten Free Vegan Goldfish (Allergy Free) (pictured) by Strength and Sunshine
+Homemade Gluten-Free Vegan Goldfish (Allergy-Free) (pictured) by Strength and Sunshine

-Nut Free Paleo Crackers by What Grandma Ate
+Nut-Free Paleo Crackers by What Grandma Ate